H-1B Visa for Doctors, Physicians & Residents | Requirements

 Foreign medical graduates often desire to leave their country to further their careers in the United States.
-The H-1B is highly sought after by foreign professionals seeking employment in specialty occupations within the U.S. However, obtaining an H-1B visa for doctors and physicians comes with its own set of requirements.
+The H-1B visa is a highly sought-after path for foreign professionals in specialty occupations within the U.S. However, obtaining an H-1B visa for doctors and physicians is highly competitive and comes with its own unique requirements.

-Because of the high demand for this class of visa, having your application approved for an H-1B visa or getting H-1B status is not always easy.
+Because of the high demand for H-1B visas, which are dual intent, having your application approved for an H-1B visa is not always easy.
 Having a thorough understanding of the visa requirements and heeding legal counsel can help you avoid common delays and pitfalls.

-In the past, physicians have been using the J-1 visa to practice in the U.S. This option, however, came with a two-year foreign residency requirement after medical training that was often hard to fulfill.
+Historically, many physicians have used the J-1 visa for medical training in the U.S. This option, however, came with a two-year home residency requirement after medical training that was often hard to fulfill.
 Now, under the Immigration and Nationality Act of 1990, medical professionals were able to apply for the H-1B visa for doctors to avoid the residency requirement.

-U.S. employers are allowed to legally hire qualified foreign professionals on a temporary basis based on their acquired skills.
+U.S. employers are allowed to legally hire qualified foreign professionals temporarily based on their specialized skills.
 In order to be eligible for the H-1B visa, the U.S. employer as well as the potential employee must follow the USCIS conditions and regulations.
 The visa requirements strive to ensure that the U.S. employer and foreign professional comply with the Department of Labor standards.

-An H-1B visa for doctors can be obtained by applicants who aim to:
+An H-1B visa for doctors and medical professionals can be obtained by applicants who aim to:

 • To participate in a residency program

-• For employment for a U.S. company that complies with USCIS conditions and regulations as a physician or doctor
+• For employment with a U.S. company that complies with USCIS conditions and regulations as a physician or doctor

-The U.S. Department of Labor sums up the H-1B application process in three steps:
+The U.S. Department of Labor classifies the H-1B application process into three steps:

-3. Any foreign workers located outside the U.S. should go to the Department of State (DOS) to obtain a visa to work in the U.S. with a specific employer for a designated calendar period of time.
-If the foreign worker is already in the United States, USCIS provides the nonimmigrant an I-797 approval notice which gives the individual the ability to work pursuant to the approved H-1B petition.
+3. Any foreign workers located outside the U.S. should go to the Department of State (DOS) to obtain an H-1B visa stamp to work in the U.S. with a specific employer for a designated calendar period.
+If the foreign worker is already in the United States, USCIS provides the non-immigrant an I-797 approval notice, which gives the individual the ability to work pursuant to the approved H-1B petition.

 Once an employer obtains the certified LCA and the approved petition, the Wage and Hour Division (WHD) enforces the attestations within the LCA.
 This includes the material facts and labor condition statements.

 • The position that you are seeking must be a specialty occupation by definition.
-Fortunately, medical professions qualify as specialty occupations.
+Fortunately, medical professionals qualify as specialty occupations.

 • The employer must file an H-1B petition on behalf of the doctor or physician.
 They must also work for the petitioning employer and follow the terms of the approved H-1B status.
 The doctor or physician may work part-time for more than one hospital if each hospital petitions the medical professional.

-• Physicians and doctors must demonstrate that they’ve earned and possess a degree from an accredited medical school in the U.S. or have the foreign degree equivalent of an M.D. degree in the U.S.
+• Physicians and doctors must demonstrate that they’ve earned and possess a degree from an accredited medical school in the U.S. or have a foreign degree equivalent to an M.D. degree in the U.S.

-• Applicants must demonstrate competency in both written and oral English examination administered by the Educational Commission for Foreign Medical Graduates (ECFMG).
+• Applicants must demonstrate competency in both written and oral English examinations administered by the Educational Commission for Foreign Medical Graduates (ECFMG).

-• You must have passed all three parts of the United States Medical Licensing Examination (USMLE).
+• You must have passed parts of the United States Medical Licensing Examination (USMLE) that are acceptable to the state of employment.

-• To get an H-1B visa for doctors, you must have an unrestricted state license which allows them to practice medicine in their given state or have the authorization to practice medicine.
-Every state has unique requirements regarding post-graduate medical training, educational requirements, and licensing requirements.
+• To get an H-1B visa for doctors, you must have an unrestricted state license or other authorization required by the state of intended employment that allows you to practice medicine in your given state, or have the authorization to practice medicine.
+Every state has unique requirements regarding postgraduate medical training, educational requirements, and licensing requirements.

 • In order to enter the U.S. to participate in medical training programs, you must first obtain ECFMG certification.